-Spain Switzerland United Kingdom No tax is due on capital contributions made to a Spanish company upon incorporation or thereafter (whether or not the contribution entails a capital increase).
-1% (stamp duty) of the amount contributed (fair market value) with a minimum equal to the nominal value of the shares issued.
-Exemptions Exemptions apply, inter alia, in the following cases: Share capital up to an amount of CHF 1 million.
+Spain Switzerland United Kingdom No tax is due on capital contributions made to a Spanish 1% (stamp duty) of the amount contributed (fair market There is no tax on capital contributions in the UK.
+However company upon incorporation or thereafter (whether or value) with a minimum equal to the nominal value of the stamp duty or stamp duty reserve tax is payable at 0.5% not the contribution entails a capital increase). shares issued. on consideration (or deemed consideration) for the transfer of shares in a UK incorporated company, unless an Exemptions exemption is applicable.
+Exemptions apply, inter alia, in the following cases: • Share capital up to an amount of CHF 1 million.
 Immigration of a company.
-On the basis of the Merger Act and a Circular issued by the Swiss federal tax authorities concerning the tax consequences of this law, exemptions are available for: a. mergers, divisions transformations; b. contributions of separate business activity or qualifying participations, and c. financial restructurings up to an amount of CHF 10 million.
+On the basis of the Merger Act and a Circular issued by the Swiss federal tax authorities concerning the tax consequences of this law, exemptions are available for e.g.: (a) mergers, de-mergers, transformations; (b) contributions of separate business activity or qualifying participations, and (c) financial restructurings up to an amount of CHF 10 million.
 For exemptions based on the Merger Act and the Circular issued in relation thereto, it is highly recommended to obtain an advance tax ruling.
-There is no tax on capital contributions in the UK.
-However, stamp duty or stamp duty reserve tax is payable at 0.5% on consideration (or deemed consideration) for the transfer of shares in a UK incorporated company, unless an exemption is applicable.